About Xent.Tech

 Summer 2024

-Clément starts thinking more seriously about the idea of generating synthetic training data for LLMs using the knowledge that they already have.
+Clément starts focusing on the possibility of LLMs generating synthetic training data using knowledge that they already have.

 Fall 2024